Last updated on March 9th, 2022

 From Market Square, I headed via the rows of shops to The Grace Hotel and the nearby clock tower.
 This is a super elegant hotel with nice galleries to check out.

-It was just after noon and the weather was just perfect.
-I cabbed back to the hotel, stocked up on some groceries and headed to the beach.
+It was afternoon and the weather was just perfect.
+I cabbed back to the hotel, stocked up on some groceries, and headed to the beach.
 Cape Town has a few beautiful beaches and the best beaches are in Clifton, right on Victoria Road.